Faculty of Economics

 All students from the first to fourth year take small seminars.
 The courses students join from the second year are linked to seminars, and the curriculum allows students to choose courses and seminars regardless of their department, so that they can respond to any interests they may have after enrolling.
 There are also "vertical seminars" where students can study together with students from other years.

-2. Learning linked to the real world through seminar competitions and activities with companies
+2. Learning linked to real society, such as seminar competitions and activities with companies

 3. "Global Subjects" - learning about global companies in a real-life setting